 What Is It?

-It is a rare but life-threatening condition where bacteria which usually lives on the skin, nose or mouth go deeper into the body.
+It is a rare but life-threatening condition where bacteria that usually lives on the skin, nose or mouth go deeper into the body.
 They spread around the body and cause infection in places far away from where they initially penetrated.
 This is why you need to know about it, respect the symptoms but also not be unnecessarily scared of it.
 Knowledge is power.

 How Often Does It Happen?